fbef0102/L4D1_2-Plugins/sm_translator/readme.md

 	* Display menu when new player joins server
-        -> Choose "Yes, translate my words to other player" -> Your chat messages will be translated into other player depends on steam language
+        -> Choose "Yes, translate my words to other player" -> Your chat messages will be translated into other player depends on their steam language
     * You can define the official server language on ```addons/sourcemod/configs/core.cfg``` -> "ServerLang" keyvalue.
     * The translation is using Google Translation API
         * May not working if Google is blocked in your Country/Region